bolt/base-widget/README.md

 blocks to your frontend pages, chances are that you will want to modify the way it looks.

 In one of the stock examples, you'll see:

 ```
 template: widgets/contentblock.twig
 ```

-This uses the template at`extensions/vendor/bolt/basewidget/widgets/contentblock.twig`.
+This uses the template at`basewidget/widgets/templates/contentblock.twig`, in the `extensions/vendor/bolt` folder.
 If you wish to use your own template, simply create a folder `widgets` in your current theme directory, and copy the file `contentblock.twig` to it.
 Bolt will automatically pick up the one from your own theme, if you've overridden it.

 Obviously you can also give a widget another template to render, but it is good practice to keep these organized in a `widgets/` folder inside your theme.